devadrianapostol/elasticsearch-index-comparison/README.md

 ```

 It is my personal tool and provided as is.
 If you have any issues - please let me know.

+## Known issues

+1. It can be working bad with datetimes if they are stored in different formats.
+Because it doesn't parse them and compare strings.
+It's done for performance purposes.
+Maybe will be changed in future.